-Our leadership and governance
+Our structure, leadership and governance Our leadership and governance

 Our leadership and governance platform relies on two main bodies, whose respective roles and missions are clearly defined in our Charter of Association.
-Together with our regional, national, and functional leaders, both our GEB and our Group Governance Council are working to ensure the sustainable development of our partnership and of the Mazars Group.
+Together with our regional, national, and functional leaders, both our GEB and our GGC are working to ensure the sustainable development of our partnership and of the Mazars Group.